 “Since the contract did not state the date or the venue, I also asked for that information.

 “These are the facts, and Matchroom will have the contracts back to them by Friday, June 29th,” he added.

 Finkel’s plans are now likely to be left null and void as Joshua edges closer to an official announcement to defend his belts against the Russian former world champion.

-Joshua could conceivably continue on with a fight against Wilder but would almost certainly be a title lighter unless further special dispensation was requested.
+Joshua could conceivably continue with a fight against Wilder but would almost certainly be a title lighter.
+That’s unless he requested further special dispensation from the WBA.